 There's no doubt that the cost of exhibitions can be off-putting.
-"Exhibitions are expensive but they can give really great returns if you do them properly," says Fiona.
+"Exhibitions are expensive, but they can give really great returns if you do them properly," says Fiona.
 "Face-to-face is one of the best ways to connect with people, especially when you get access to a highly-targeted group of people who have come to the event actively looking for your type of product or service."

-Once the event is over, you need to make sure you follow up on all your leads.
+Once the event is over, you need to make sure you follow up all your leads.
 "You have to show people you want their business," says Fiona.
 "An exhibition is just a starting point."

 Drawing a crowd is something Neil Westwood knows all about.
 Neil and his wife Laura run Magic Whiteboard, a fast-growing company that took off following a successful pitch on Dragons' Den.

 Magic Whiteboard products including whiteboards, blackboards and blackout blinds on a roll.
-"Our products have the wow factor so as soon as people see them, they are sold then and there.
+"Our products have the wow factor - as soon as people see them, they are sold then and there.
 So demonstrating and exhibitions are very important," says Neil.

 Demonstrations and samples are a big draw, as Neil has discovered.
-Now he also shows his products on the stands of his retail suppliers at some events to get exposure without booking a stand.
+Now he also shows his products on the stands of his retail suppliers at some events, to get exposure without booking a stand.

 "Exhibitions do cost a lot of money," says Neil.
-"They cost £5,000 minimum and you can easily spend £10,000.
-But people have high expectations.
-They think if you go to the right event you’ll be multi-millionaires by the time it's over.
+"They cost £5,000 minimum, and you can easily spend £10,000.
+But people have high expectations - they think if you go to the right event, they'll be multi-millionaires by the time it's over.

 Talking to people is, after all, the name of the game.
 Zoe Brown, managing director of b:web, takes stands at local business events in Woking, Bracknell and Guildford.
 "We all work remotely - we don't have offices - so it's important for us to get out there and meet people.

 It's not a hard sell, it's more about brand awareness, says Zoe.
 "Often a client will come to us up to 18 months after we first met them at an event."